↑

 • asparagus

-Step 1: In a medium bowl, whisk together the eggs, milk, salt and pepper.
-Add half cup of the cheese and set aside.
+Step 1: In a medium bowl, whisk together the eggs, milk, salt, and pepper.
+Add half a cup of the cheese and set aside.

-Step 3: While the bacon is cooking, steam the asparagus until tender and bright green (2-4 minutes) then chop into 2-inch pieces and add to the cooked onion and garlic.
+Step 3: While the bacon is cooking, steam the asparagus until tender and bright green (2-4 minutes), then chop it into 2-inch pieces and add to the cooked onion and garlic.

 Step 4: Add some fresh baby spinach and saute until that wilts.
 It won’t take long!

-Step 5: Arrange the ingredients in the skillet so that they’re evenly scattered.
-Add bacon crumbles to the egg mixture and pour over the vegetables.
-Cook for about 5 minutes without stirring until the eggs are starting to set.
+Step 5: Arrange the ingredients evenly in the skillet.
+Add bacon crumbles to the egg mixture and pour the mixture over the vegetables.
+Cook for about 5 minutes without stirring until the eggs start to set.
 Sprinkle the remaining cheese over the top.

-You’ll be rewarded with the most delicious bacon, asparagus and spinach frittata!
+You’ll be rewarded with the most delicious spinach bacon frittata with asparagus!
+Enjoy!

 Other breakfast recipes you’ll enjoy: